-- Keep work areas clean and uncluttered with chemicals, personal items, and equipment (e.g. bicycles, carts, tables). - Clean up work areas upon completion of an experiment or procedure, or at the end of each work day. - Dispose of waste regularly according to Section 14 (Waste Disposal Guidelines). - A separate waste receptacle must be designated for non-contaminated broken glass.
+- Keep work areas clean and uncluttered with chemicals and equipment (e.g. bicycles, carts, tables). - Clean up work areas upon completion of an experiment or procedure, or at the end of each work day. - Dispose of waste regularly according to Chapter 14 (Waste Disposal Guidelines). - A separate waste receptacle must be designated for non-contaminated broken glass.
 Follow SLU guidelines for disposal of contaminated glass. - Clean non-hazardous spills immediately and thoroughly. - Ensure a chemical spill kit is available and that employees know how to use the kit. - Do not block exits, emergency equipment or controls or use hallways and stairways as storage areas. - Assure hazardous chemicals are properly segregated into compatible categories.

-Hallways, stairways and corridors shall not be used for storage.
+Stairways shall not be used for storage.
+Hallways and corridors shall not be used for storage.
 Access to exits, emergency equipment, and utility controls must never be blocked.
 Minimum egress routes must be maintained at all times.